 What are the minimum enrollments for travel courses and when will I know if the program will run or be canceled?

 The Office of International Programs will work with you to determine a minimum enrollment for your course before we finalize the program budget.
 The lowest number we can consider is 8 students though most programs require at least 10-12 students.
 We base the minimum enrollments on a number of factors including the program location, housing or transportation limitations, and student program fee.
 Since the course instructor(s) expenses are shared among the paying participants, a minimum enrollment is necessary to contain the costs.
+Additionally, running a course with less than 10 students will require speical approval from the Dean of your college.

 If fewer than the stated minimum enroll, the course will be cancelled or the feasibility of re-arranging the program for a smaller group will be negotiated.
 Course enrollments will be reviewed the week after the application deadline to determine whether there are sufficient enrollments to run the course.